nextpyp/pyp/docs/workshop/nysbc_day2.rst

     * Click :bdg-primary:`Restart` on pre-processing daemon

-    * Open :bdg-primary:`Logs` to check that the restart flag has been detected and new pre-processing jobs will be launched in response to this change
+    * Open :bdg-primary:`Logs` to check that the restart flag has been detected and new pre-processing jobs will be launched in response to this change.

-    * Check the :bdg-secondary:`Tilt Series` tab to see that fewer particles have been picked
+    * Check the :bdg-secondary:`Tilt Series` tab to see that fewer particles have been picked.

-.. nextpyp:: Using the Clear Option
+.. nextpyp:: Using the ``Clear`` Option
   :collapsible: open

-  * Start pre-processing procedure from scratch
+  * :bdg-primary:`Clear` will start pre-processing procedure from scratch.

-  * Helpful if the changes you've made touch multiple parts of the pre-processing pipeline
+  * This is helpful if the changes you've made touch multiple parts of the pre-processing pipeline.

-    - Like re-calculating CTF or re-doing frame alignment
+    - Like re-calculating CTF or re-doing frame alignment.

 Navigating the Sessions Homepage
 --------------------------------